nalvai/nalvai.github.io/README.md

 Fill out [this form](https://forms.gle/KrCL1XrArSncNFKQ9).

 The text from which you obtained the quote should satisfy the following criteria:
-- It should be (more or less) complete.
-The Lojban text should be complete in and of itself.
+- It should be from a (more or less) complete Lojban text.
 If it is a translation, this requirement can be relaxed slightly, but it should still contain a significant portion of the original text.
 - It should represent natural usage and not be contrived.
 Therefore, sentences from textbooks (e.g., Wave Lessons, "Learn Lojban") are excluded, as are sentences from Tatoeba because it's unclear whether they are genuine or were created solely to serve as usage examples.
 - It should be publicly accessible so that I and the reader can verify it and see it in its larger context.
 If the quote is from a song, a link to the audio is acceptable, but a link to the lyrics would be ideal.